jmwaigom/Data-Wrangling-in-Python/README.md

 reordered_df.to_csv('airbnb_albany_data.csv',index=False)

 ```
-The final csv file was then emailed to Jamie as requested.
+The final csv file was then uploaded to cloud where Jamie had access.
+An email was then sent to notify her that the project was completed.

 ### Limitations
 1. There was a substantial number of null values in a few columns.
 For numerical columns, these nulls were replaced with median values and for